acdemiralp/cs_removed_maps/readme.md

 This repository brings all maps that have been removed from beta 1.0 up until release 1.5 back into 1.6.
 Includes Yet Another POD Bot (YAPB) graphs.

 ### Usage
-Paste all the files except this readme into your CS 1.6 directory.
+Paste all the files except this readme into your cstrike directory.

 ### Maps (Strikethroughs already included in 1.6)
 - Beta 1.0